 - 9781942658610

-The Pulitzer Prizes commemorates the tenth anniversary of Tinkers with author Paul Harding’s exclusive introduction to the opening pages of the novel.
+The Pulitzer Prizes commemorate the tenth anniversary of Tinkers with author Paul Harding’s exclusive introduction to the opening pages of the novel.

-Read about the dramatic Tinkers “Cinderella story” in the New York Times and elsewhere.
+Read about the dramatic Tinkers “Cinderella story” in the New York Times.

 Listen to Paul Harding read from Tinkers on KQED Writers’ Block.

-Tune in to the Diane Rehm Show “Readers’ Review” book club discussion about Tinkers.
+Tune in to the Diane Rehm Show “Readers’ Review” Tinkers book club discussion.

-Paul Harding is the author of three novels: the National Book Award and Booker Prize–shortlisted This Other Eden, Enon, and the Pulitzer Prize–winning Tinkers.
-He is director of the MFA in Creative Writing & Literature at Stony Brook Southampton and lives on Long Island, New York.
+Paul Harding is the author of three novels: the Pulitzer Prize–winning Tinkers, Enon, and the National Book Award and Booker Prize–shortlisted This Other Eden.
+He is Distinguished Professor of Creative Writing at Emerson College in Boston.

 visit author page »Praise for Tinkers